Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Learning the LOLPP

-is then used to determine the volume of every commodity $k \in K$ allocated to its compatible sort pairs.
-However, it is possible that some of the sort pairs do not have sufficient trailer capacity because the ML model may \textit{underestimate} the capacity.
-In that case, \eqref{feasibility_lp} is infeasible.
-The following linear program
+There is however no guarantee that this set of equations admits a solution given the prediction $\hat{y}$.

+The repair layer for the LOLPP learning is a two-step procedure.
+In the first step, the repair procedure aims at identifying a small set of outbound terminals for which additional trailers would remove the infeasibilities.
+In a second step, the repair procedure minimizes the number of additional trailers required, while ensuring the feasibility of the resulting load plan.

+The first step is a linear program that minimizes capacity violations for the outbound terminals:

-can be used determine the sort pairs with trailer capacity violations.
-Its objective function \eqref{fr_obj} minimizes the capacity violations on the sort pairs.
-Constraints \eqref{fr_FlowAssignment} ensure that total volume of every commodity is assigned to compatible sort pairs.
-Constraints \eqref{fr_LoadCapacity} determine the sort pair capacity violations.
+The continuous decision variables $z_{a,v} \geq 0$ denote the capacity violation on outbound terminal $a \in A$ and equipment $v \in V_a$.
+The objective function \eqref{fr_obj} minimizes the total capacity violations.
+Constraints \eqref{fr_FlowAssignment} ensure that the total volume of every commodity is assigned to its primary and/or alternate outbound terminal.
+Constraints \eqref{fr_LoadCapacity} determine the capacity violations for each outbound terminal and equipment type.
 Constraints \eqref{fr_Nonneg1} define the domain and range of variables.
-When Model \ref{feasibility_recov_lp} has an optimal objective value equal to $0$, it has recovered a feasible solution to Model \ref{CreateLoadsModel}.
-Otherwise, additional trailer capacity is required on sort pairs with capacity violations.
+If Model \ref{feasibility_recov_lp} has an optimal objective value equal to $0$, then it has found a feasible solution to LOLPP.
+Otherwise, Model \ref{feasibility_recov_lp} has identified a set of pairs (outbound terminal, equipment type) for which additional trailer capacity would make it possible to recover a feasible solution; that is, those with $z^*_{a,v} > 0$ in the optimal solution $\textbf{z}^*$.

-This paper proposes a two-stage MIP-based feasibility restoration process.
-In the first stage, Model \ref{feasibility_recov_lp} is solved to obtain an optimal solution $z^*$.
-Let the set of sort pairs with trailer capacity violation be $\widehat{S} = \{s \in S: z^*_s > 0\}$.
-The feasibility restoration then identifies the cheapest equipment $v$ to serve the excess volume on sort pair $s \in \widehat{S}$.
-The extra trailer capacity is given by $\xi_{s} = \left ( \left \lceil{\frac{z_{s}}{Q_v}}\right \rceil * Q_v \right)$ and the option to add the extra capacity to sort pair $s \in \widehat{S}$ is added using a binary decision variable.
-The second stage solves the following MIP model:

-The objective function in \eqref{fr_obj_mip} minimizes the total trailer capacity added on each sort pair.
-Constraints \eqref{fr_FlowAssignment_mip} ensure that the commodity volume is assigned to the compatible sort pairs.
-Constraints \eqref{fr_LoadCapacity1_mip} and \eqref{fr_LoadCapacity2_mip} ensure that commodity volume allocated to each sort pair respects the trailer capacity.
-Constraints \eqref{fr_Nonneg1_mip} and \eqref{fr_Nonneg2_mip} define domain and range of variables.
-The number of binary variables in this model is at most the number of sort pairs in the instance, i.e. $\vert S \vert$.
-The main difference between Model \ref{feasibility_mip} and Model \ref{feasibility_recov_lp} is that Model \ref{feasibility_mip} uses binary variables $u_s$ instead of continuous variable $z_s$, to denote the option of adding extra trailer capacity $\xi_s$ on sort pairs $s \in \widehat{S}$.
-When $u_s = 1$, extra trailer capacity is added to sort pair $s$.